-US EX KECUT FIVE PAY OVERVIEW 1.
-How many named executive officers' total compensation data are shown in the Executive Pay Overview secti on?6 2.
+US EXEC UTIVE PAY OVERVIEW 8 1.
+How many named executive officers' total compensation data are shown in the Executive Pay Overview section?
+8 2.
 A company's CEO has resigned and there is a new CEO in place.
 Which CEO is shown in the report?
-3. How is Total Compensation calculated?6 4.
-What inputs are used in ISS' Black-Scholes methodology?6 5.
-How is the present value of all accumulated pensions calculated in the CEO Tally Sheet table?7 6.
-How is the value of Non-Qualified Deferred Compensation calculated in the CEO Tally Sheet table?7 7.
-How are Potential Termination Payments calculated in the CEO Tally Sheet table?7 FINA NCIAL .
-DATA: TOTAL SHAREHOLDER RETURN AND REVENUE 1.
-Where does ISS obtain a company's 1-year fiscal total shareholder return, 3-year fiscal total shareholder return, and r revenue?
-2. How does Research Insight calculate 1-Year fiscal Total Shareholder Return (TSR)?
-3. How does Research Insight calculate 3-Year fiscal Total Shareholder Return (TSR)?8 4.
+8 3.
+How is Total Compensation calculated?
+8 4.
+What inputs are used in ISS' Black-Scholes methodology?
+8 5.
+How is the present value of all accumulated pensions calculated in the CEO Tally Sheet table?
+9 6.
+How is the value of Non-Qualified Deferred Compensation calculated in the CEO Tally Sheet table?
+9 7.
+How are Potential Termination Payments calculated in the CEO Tally Sheet table?
+9 FINANCI 8.
+AL DATA: TOTAL SHAREHOLDER RETURN AND REVENUE urn, 9.
+How does Research Insight calculate 1-Year fiscal Total Shareholder Return (TSR)?
+9 10.
+How does Research Insight calculate 3-Year fiscal Total Shareholder Return (TSR)?
+9 11.
 How does Research Insight calculate company revenue?
-5. How does Research Insight calculate company net income (loss)?8 6.
-Why is the CEO pay as percent of a company's revenue showing NA (not applicable)?8 7.
-Why is the CEO pay as percent of company's net income showing NA? ΜΔΝ /IENT SAY ON PAY (MSOP) EVALUATION8 1.
+9 12.
+How does Research Insight calculate company net income (loss)?
+9 13.
+Why is the CEO pay as percent of a company's revenue showing NA (not applicable)?
+9 14.
+Why is the CEO pay as percent of company's net income showing NA?
+10 MANAG EMENT SAY ON PAY (MSOP) EVALUATION 15.
 What is ISS' Executive Compensation Evaluation policy?
-2. If a company has an MSOP resolution on the ballot, will ISS also apply compensation-related recommendations embers of the compensation committee who are up for election?
-3. If one or more directors received a negative recommendation in the prior year due to ISS' concerns over pensation practices will it have a bearing on the following year's recommendation?
-ERFORMANCE EVALUATION PAT 4.
-How does the initial quantitative pay for performance analysis affect the ultimate vote recommendation for agement Say on Pay proposals or election of compensation committee members (in the absence of management in pay proposal)?
-5. What are the factors that ISS considers in conducting the qualitative review of the pay for performance vinat are the factors that iss considers in conducting the qualitative review of the pay for performance 6.
-How does ISS use realizable pay in its analysis?
-0. 7.
-How is Realizable Pay for large cap companies computed?
-7. 8.
-Why doesn't ISS use the intrinsic value (exercise price minus current market price) of stock options when lating realizable pay?
-9. A company would like to disclose ongoing and/or completed performance-based equity awards for awards e in the past three years.
-What type of disclosure format would ISS suggest?
-10. With respect to pay-for-performance alignment, how will ISS treat CEOs who have not been in the position for - e years?
-11. How are the one-year and three-year total shareholder returns (TSRs) calculated?
-How are "peaks and valleys" unted for in the five-year analysis?
-12. What TSR time period will ISS use for the subject company and the peers in the Pay for Performance analysis? t about the compensation period? t asset the temperiod of period in the second s
+10 16.
+If a company has an MSOP resolution on the ballot, will ISS also apply compensation-related recommendati to members of the compensation committee who are up for election?
+17. If one or more directors received a negative recommendation in the prior year due to ISS' concerns over compensation practices will it have a bearing on the following year's recommendation?
+10 18.
+What impact might an adverse say-on-pay recommendation have on equity plan proposals?
+10 PAY FOR R PERFORMANCE EVALUATION 10 19.
+How does ISS' quantitative pay for performance screen work?
+11 20.
+What are the three quantitative screens?
+11 21.
+How does the initial quantitative pay for performance analysis affect the ultimate vote recommendation for Management Say on Pay proposals or election of compensation committee members (in the absence of management say on pay proposal)?
+22. What are the factors that ISS considers in conducting the qualitative review of the pay for performance analysis?
+11